Mahmoudz/Porto/README.md

 ## 1) Ship Layer

-The Ship layer, contains the Parent "Base" classes *(classes extended by every single component)* and some Utility Code.
+The Ship layer is a critical component of the **Porto** architecture.
+It contains the Parent "Base" classes, which are classes extended by every single component, as well as some Utility Code.

-The Parent classes "Base classes" of the Ship layer gives full control over the Container's Components *(for example adding a function to the Base Model class, makes it available in every Model in your Containers).*
+The Parent classes in the Ship layer give developers full control over the Container's Components.
+For example, adding a function to the Base Model class makes it available in every Model in your Containers, saving time and effort.

-The Ship layer, also plays an important role in separating the Application code from the Framework code.
-Which facilitates upgrading the Framework without affecting the Application code.
+The Ship layer also plays an important role in separating the Application code from the Framework code.
+This separation facilitates upgrading the Framework without affecting the Application code, making it easier to maintain and update your application over time.

-In Porto the Ship layer is very slim, it does NOT contain common reusable functionalities such as Authentication or Authorization, since all these functionalities are provided by Containers, to be replaced whenever needed.
-Giving the developers more flexibility.
+In **Porto**, the Ship layer is kept slim and focused, containing only the essential Parent classes and utility code.
+It does not include common reusable functionalities such as Authentication or Authorization, as these functionalities are provided by the Containers.
+This gives developers more flexibility to customize their application to meet their specific needs.

+By separating the infrastructure code from the business logic code, **Porto** allows you to keep your application code organized and maintainable, while also providing the flexibility to customize and scale your application as needed.

 <br>